KMjanith/code_serge_web_scraper/README.md

 python drive.py
 ```

-## you can see 3 .json file swith the output
+## you can see 3 .json files with the output
 1. react.json
 2. aws.json
 3. final_result.json

+### the finl_result.json has the combined result of the both sraped contents